nrfconnect/Asset-Tracker-Template/docs/common/architecture.md

 ### Channels and messages

 In the Asset Tracker Template, each module defines channels and message types in their own header file.
-For example, in `modules/network/network.h`, the Network module defines the `NETWORK_CHAN` channel and the `struct network_msg` message type.
+For example, in the `modules/network/network.h` file, the Network module defines the `NETWORK_CHAN` channel and the `struct network_msg` message type.
 Channels are defined using `ZBUS_CHAN_DEFINE`, specifying the channel name, message type and more.
 For example:

 ```c